Niccocum/Capstone-T.R.E.E./README.md

 As a further project a statistical analyses of the parameters, to identify the ones with the biggest impact, could provide additional insights, which could be used to refine the model.

-This work is property of Jannik Hildebrand, Oliver Kurz and Nicola Rudow, if you want to use it please ask for written permission to do so.
+This work was done by Jannik Hildebrand, Oliver Kurz and Nicola Rudow.